 Adult extra-curricular

-A huge amount of research had been conducted which demonstrates not only the physiological benefits of singing (including boosted immune systems and improved respiratory functioning), but also the psychological and community ones.
-Investing in your staff by offering a musical opportunity such as a staff choir, drumming circle, or percussion group could be a real game changer for everyone - instead of just working all day together, try playing!
-Alternatively, parents and carers may be calling out for something similar - we can work towards an event such as a school concert, or just meet for fun at regular intervals.
-There is also nothing like it to model a healthy attitude to life long learning and group participations to your students.
+Research has shown that physiological benefits of singing include boosted immune systems and improved respiratory functioning.
+Psychological and community benefits are also common as a result of group singing.
+Why not offer musical opportunity such as a staff choir, drumming circle, or percussion group to your staff (or parent!) body - instead of just working all day together, try playing!
+There is nothing like it to model a healthy attitude to life long learning and group participation to your students.
 Get in touch with any questions you may have.

 Here are some links to get you started on further reading: